When my fellow freelance writers hear that I have more than 1,000 published articles to my name their first reaction is disbelief.

 I figured out early in my writing career that the lifeblood of the freelance writer’s income is recycling their articles.
 Reselling articles is a savvy approach for the freelance writer’s continued survival and success.

 Selling reprints saves you much time and rapidly increases your income.

 Starting a new article from scratch is time consuming.
-Think of all the time you’ve taken to do the research, composed your query letter and write the piece.
+Think of all the time you’ve taken to do the research, composing your query letter and writing the piece.